jombaa/jombaa/README.md

 # About me👀

-My name is Johannes, and I am studying Applied Computer Science at OsloMet University, with a specialization in programming.
+My name is Johannes, I am a studying Informatics: Information Security master at University of Oslo.
+I have finished my bachelor in Applied Computer Science at OsloMet University, with a specialization in programming.

 During my studies I have gained an understanding of web applications, computer security, operating systems, databases, Internet of Things, software engineering, human computer interaction and software testing and I have worked on an artificial intelligence project.
 Currently working on our bachelor thesis and resource-efficient programs.